yoshuawuyts/there/README.md

 there(1) - Manage remote computers

 Commands
-  setup    Configure your local tool init     Create a new instance locally build    Build a new container and upload it to a registry status   Display the status of your remote computers deploy   Deploy a container from the registry to your computers
+  config   Configure your local tool init     Create a new repository locally build    Build a new container and upload it to your registry status   Display the status of your remote computers deploy   Deploy a container from your registry to your computers

+Flags
+  -h, --help      Print this message
+  -v, --version   Print version information

+Examples
+  $ there init
+  $ there build service-gateway
+  $ there status
+  $ there deploy
 ```

 ## FAQ